decyphertek-io/decyphertek/docs/NtopNg.md

 NtopNG
 =====

-"Ntopng is the next generation version of the original ntop, a network traffic probe that monitors network usage."
+Ntopng is the next generation version of the original ntop, a network traffic probe that monitors network usage.

 Install
 -------